rsnazario/restaurant-JS/README.md

 # restaurant-JS
-A Restaurant Page Built in Javascript Only.
+A Restaurant Page Built in Javascript Only by appending each element according to the user table selected.
+It applies the main use of Appending Child Elements and Bubbling EventListeners.

 The full description of this project can be found [here](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).

 ## Screenshots